tombenke/easer/README.md

 - Acts as static web content server.
 - Provides REST API that is described by [Swagger/OpenApi](https://swagger.io/resources/open-api/) descriptors.
+- Serves examples defined in the swagger files in mocking mode.
-- Accomplishes messaging gateway functionality that maps the REST API calls to synchronous [NATS](https://nats.io/) calls towards service implementations, that can be implemented in different programming languages.
+- Acts as edge server.
+Accomplishes messaging gateway functionality that maps the REST API calls to synchronous [NATS](https://nats.io/) calls towards service implementations, that can be implemented in different programming languages.
 - Connects the frontend applications to backing services and pipelines via asynchronous topic-like messaging channels using websocket and [NATS](https://nats.io/).
 - Implements internal features required for graceful shutdown, logging, monitoring, etc.

 These are the typical usage scenarios:

 1. Static web server.
+2. Mock server.
-2. PDMS Gateway: Pattern Driven Micro Service (PDMS) calls through the REST API and NATS topics.
+3. Edge server / NATS Gateway: Exposes Pattern Driven Micro Services (PDMS) through the REST API via NATS topics.
-3. PDMS/WS Gateway: WebSocket Server and Gateway to NATS topics using Pattern Driven Micro Service calls and asynchronous data pipelines.
+4. WS/NATS Gateway: WebSocket Server and Gateway to NATS topics using Pattern Driven Micro Service calls and asynchronous data pipelines.

 In order to have all the basic functions a cloud ready component should have, `easer` is built-upon the [npac](https://www.npmjs.com/package/npac) architecture, which is a lightweight Ports and Adapters Container for applications running on Node.js platform.